-requirements."88 The Central Coast Water Board incorporated numeric quantifiable milestones in several areas in the General WDRs.
-For example, as described in Sections A.4 and A.5 above, the General WDRs include numeric targets and limits for fertilizer nitrogen application and nitrogen discharge.
+Key Element 3 provides that, "Where a RWQCB determines it is necessary to allow time to achieve water quality requirements, the NPS control implementation program shall include a specific time schedule, and corresponding quantifiable milestones designed to measure progress toward reaching the specified requirements."
+The Central Coast Water Board incorporated numeric quantifiable milestones in several areas in the General WDRs.
+For example, as described in Sections II.A.4 and II.A.5 above, the General WDRs include numeric targets and limits for fertilizer nitrogen application and nitrogen discharge.
 These targets and limits are progressively reduced over time.
-The General WDRs also require that dischargers develop a surface receiving water implementation work plan that includes numeric quantifiable milestones for relevant constituents (e.g., pollutant load or concentration) and for management practices that show progress towards reducing the discharge of relevant constituents.89
+(We are, of course, directing the Central Coast Water Board to revise those targets and limits and develop interim milestones consistent with Order WQ 2018-0002 in Section II.A.3, above.)
+The General WDRs also require that dischargers develop a surface receiving water implementation work plan that includes numeric quantifiable milestones for relevant constituents (e.g., pollutant load or concentration) and for management practices that show progress towards reducing the discharge of relevant constituents.
+Sa

 GSA Petitioners complain that the quantifiable milestones required by Key Element 3 need not be "numeric in nature, or tied directly to concentrations or loads of pollutants."
 Rather, GSA Petitioners assert, the quantifiable milestones required by Key Element 3 are "intended to be flexible and encompass a wide variety of performance goals and measures.
-By limiting quantifiable milestones to something numeric and directly tied to concentrations or loads of pollutants, [the General WDRs are] inconsistent with the Nonpoint Source Policy."90
+By limiting quantifiable milestones to something numeric and directly tied to concentrations or loads of pollutants, [the General WDRs are] inconsistent with the Nonpoint Source Policy."94

 The regional water boards have discretion to determine the most appropriate quantifiable milestones for the situation.
 Water quality objectives and total maximum daily loads are typically expressed as concentrations or loads, so pollutant concentrations and loads are particularly well suited for measuring progress toward reaching these water quality requirements.
 Key Element 3 requires that the milestones be "quantifiable," which generally means that the milestones must be capable of being expressed as an amount, quantity, or numerical value.
-Thus, the Central Coast Water Board's inclusion of pollutant concentrations and loads as numeric quantifiable milestones is consistent with the Nonpoint Source Policy.
-In upholding the Central Coast Water Board's determination here, though, we do not preclude the appropriateness of a regional water board determining, with adequate justification, in another proceeding that a particular milestone should be expressed qualitatively so long as Key Element 3 is satisfied by the inclusion of a sufficient number of other milestones that are quantifiable.
+Thus, the Central Coast Water Board's inclusion of pollutant concentrations and loads as numeric quantifiable

+Nonpoint Source Policy, p.
+11.